CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/NET.3.1 routers and switches.md

 #### NET.3.1.A22 Emergency Prevention for Routers and Switches

-In order to be able to react effectively and quickly in disruptive situations, diagnosis and troubleshooting should be planned and prepared in advance.
+To be able to react effectively and quickly in disruptive situations, diagnosis and troubleshooting should be planned and prepared in advance.
 For typical failure scenarios, appropriate action instructions SHOULD be defined.

-The emergency plans for routers and switches SHOULD be aligned with the comprehensive incident and emergency preparedness and are based on the general emergency preparedness concept (see DER.4 * emergency management *).
+The emergency plans for routers and switches SHOULD be aligned with the comprehensive incident and emergency preparedness and based on the general emergency preparedness concept (see DER.4 * emergency management *).
 It SHOULD be ensured that the documentation on emergency preparedness and the instructions contained therein exist in paper form.
 The procedure descriptions necessary in the emergency preparedness SHOULD be rehearsed regularly.

 #### NET.3.1.A23 Revision and Penetration Tests